What’s Ahead for the Housing Market? Here’s What to Expect in the Second Half of 2025

 Is Now a Smart Time To Move?
 Here’s What the Experts Are Saying.

-Between fluctuating mortgage rates and shifting home prices, it’s no wonder buyers and sellers alike are wondering: Should I make a move right now—or wait it out?
+Between easing mortgage rates, a surge in housing inventory, and shifting buyer behavior, it’s no wonder people are asking: Should I make a move right now, or wait it out?

 Let’s take a closer look at the trends to watch: